Aquaculture in Canada: Economic Value of Aquaculture in Canada

 Aquaculture provides a notable amount of revenue for the Canadian economy as well as many job opportunities for Canadians.
 Seafood is Canada's single largest exported food commodity, exporting 85% of production, making Canada the seventh largest seafood exporter in the world.
-In 1986, Canadian aquaculture production amounted to only 10,488 tonnes, valued at $35 million, and then in 2009 it had a value of 800 million dollars, 69% of which was exported.
+In 1986, Canadian aquaculture production amounted to only 10,488 tonnes, valued at $35 million, and then in 2009 it had a value of $800 million, 69% of which was exported.
 British Columbia is the fourth largest producer of salmon in the world and is Canada's leader in aquaculture production with 52.3% of total production value, followed by New Brunswick with 20.7% in 2009.
 The main species of fish farmed in Canada is led by salmon with 70.5% of all fish in aquaculture followed by mussels with 15.1%.
-Aquaculture makes a significant contribution to Canada's economy totaling 2.1 billion dollars in revenue and jobs in Canada in 2009.
-The total gross domestic product of farmed fish in Canada totaled $1,005,180,000 dollars in 2009 and $14,495,000 dollars in total employment in Canada. the value accumulated from aquaculture solely for employment is exceptionally important for the members employed in this industry.
+Aquaculture makes a significant contribution to Canada's economy totaling $2.1 billion in revenue and jobs in Canada in 2009.
+The total gross domestic product of farmed fish in Canada totaled $1,005,180,000 in 2009 and $14,495,000 in total employment in Canada. the value accumulated from aquaculture solely for employment is exceptionally important for the members employed in this industry.
 Over 90% of all jobs (both direct and indirect) are located in rural, coastal, and Aboriginal communities where the human population is low and employment opportunities are scarce.
 Aquaculture in Canada has proven to revitalize both social and economic factors in these small communities.
 Over 8,000 Canadians are directly employed in aquaculture – most of them full-time.
 The aquaculture supply and services sector creates an additional 8,000 jobs.
 Two-thirds of all workers are under the age of 35.